-Coronavirus (COVID-19) Impact
+COVID-19

 While the precise impact of the recent novel coronavirus COVID-19 outbreak remains unknown, it has introduced uncertainty and volatility in global markets and economies, resulting in an economic slowdown.
-The governments have designed significant monetary and fiscal interventions to stabilize the current economic conditions.
-This is a developing situation and might impact the Fund's ability to generate income.
+This is a continuing situation and might impact the Fund's ability to generate income and charge related parties for reimbursement of expenses.
 Currently, it is unknown as to the impact on the Fund's receivables and investments if COVID-19 persists for an extended period.
 The Fund may incur reductions in revenue relating to such events outside of their control, which could have a material adverse impact on the Fund's business, operating results, revenues and financial condition.
-The Manager is in the process of assessing the impact of COVID-19, however, given the fluidity and significant volatility of the situation, it is not possible to quantify the impact at this stage.
+The Manager continues to assess the impact of COVID-19 on its investments.
 No adjustments have been reflected in the financial statements at this time.